Bachelor of Science

 The exercise science, athletic training specialization program provides the academic and clinical education requirements to meet guidelines for state licensure by the Advisory Board of Athletic Trainers and the Texas Department of State Health Services.

 If you are interested in pursuing a Doctor of Physical Therapy (DPT) degree, you must first earn a bachelors degree and complete the selected program’s prerequisites.
 The exercise science option can provide you with the knowledge and background needed to pursue a career in physical therapy and is a common choice for interested PT students.

-Minor in Kinesiology
+Minors in Kinesiology